twangnh/Distilling-Object-Detectors/README.md

+# Distilling Object Detectors with Fine-grained Feature Imitation

-# Implementation of the CVPR2019 paper Distilling Object Detectors with Fine-grained Feature Imitation
+This repository is the implementation of our CVPR 2019 paper Distilling Object Detectors with Fine-grained Feature Imitation

 ![15\% performance boost of student model](https://github.com/twangnh/Distilling-Object-Detectors/blob/master/image.png)